jfraser2/AWS-lambda-assessment/README.md

 #Start Testing

-The Api for the Lambda Functions is documented in file.
-OpenApiConfig.json, in project folder<br/>
+The Api's for the Lambda Functions are documented in file OpenApiConfig.json, in project folder<br/>
 src/test/resources.<br/>

 The testing is done locally and uses the aws-lambda-runtime-interface-emulator<br/>
 You cannot use the -d on the sam local start-api it is trouble<br/>
 If you are having port issues you can check in windows for who got it first or who did not release it:<br/>
-Try netstat -ano | findstr :8080 or whatever port is in question if that comes back empty the port is free<br/>
+Try netstat -ano | findstr :8080 or whatever port is in question, if that comes back empty the port is free.<br/>
 To find the process the last column of the netstat is the PID.
-So tasklist | findstr PID will tell you<br/> The request path is Http Server->Gateway->Container.
-Sam cli created the Http server and the Gateway<br/>
+So tasklist | findstr PID will tell you.<br/> The request execution path is Http Server->Gateway->Container.
+SAM CLI created the Http Server and the Gateway.<br/>
 It is trying to emulate(fake) the AWS site.<br/>

-The way to test is to use curl.
+The free way to test is to use curl.
 The curl commands can be run after,<br/>
 the sam local start-api as described above is run.
 Some examples are below<br/>
 You have to add parameters on requests that need them. sam local invoke will not work, why you ask?<br/>
-It's because it will not run the Auth Function automatically like sam local start-api does<br/>
+It's because it will not run the Auth Function automatically like sam local start-api does.<br/>
+Without a successful Auth Function, AWS says: no soup for you. lol <br/>

 curl localhost:9000/v1/findByNotificationId/0<br/>